I CARE, therefore I am – Exhibition opening & live performances

 A Ludwig kevésbé ismert dolgozóinak sokrétű meglátásait végül egy kiadványban összegeztem, hogy a tapasztalatok az intézmény más dolgozóihoz, vezetőihez is eljusson.
 A portrék és csendéletek mellett a kiadványban a beszélgetések kivonatait olvashatják.
 A teremőrök és más, nem kurátori munkakörben dolgozó munkatársak meglátásai olyan nézőpontot hoznak be a kultúra megértésébe és a róla szóló diskurzus árnyalásába, mely közel áll a látogatókéhoz.
 Gazdag, különböző háttérből megfogalmazott véleményük, élethelyzetük a Ludwig Múzeumról és tágabban a művészeti intézményrendszerről mesél, a kortárs művészet, a szcéna hierarchiájában rögzített szerepek mélyebb megértéséhez segít hozzá.

-A kiadvány itt lapozható végig:
+A kiadvány itt lapozható végig.

 Still Life – the Ludwig Museum’s lesser-known staff , a project by Krisztina ERDEI.